Lucky 15 Tips

 5. Review your selections and total stake, then confirm the bet.

-In a Betting Shop
+In a betting shop

 Most high-street bookmakers provide a dedicated lucky 15 slip.
 Write your selections, race times, and meetings on the slip, fill in the unit stake and total stake, and hand it to the cashier.
 If Best Odds Guaranteed is available, ask the cashier to mark it up.
 Otherwise bets are typically settled at starting price (SP) unless you take a fixed price at the time of placing.